WildernessLabs/Documentation/docs/Meadow/Release_Notes/v2/index.md

 ## v2.2.0.0

-This is a full stack release that brings general stability improvements and fixes to the Meadow platform.
+This is a full stack release that brings general stability improvements and fixes to the Meadow platform along with Blazor Server support via [Meadow.Blazor](https://developer.wildernesslabs.dev/Meadow/Meadow_Desktop/Meadow_Blazor/)!

 ### Meadow.OS